typemiguel/WalnutiQ/README.md

 to better understand the theory behind this repository.

 <h2>Setup in Linux/Mac/Windows with Eclipse</h2>
-0. TODO: Follow along with this [video](link to youtube video) here to install as the install gets a little confusing.

 1. [Install Eclipse](http://wiki.eclipse.org/Eclipse/Installation)

 2. Fork this repository and clone it locally.
 Then import it as a